 Futures are traded anywhere through contracts that come with corresponding expiration dates.
-The buyer agrees to buy certain units of an asset and take the delivery of it in a pre-set date, while the seller agrees to sell it on that date at a price that takes into account what could happen between the time of finalizing the contract and making the trade itself.
+The buyer agrees to buy certain units of an asset and take the delivery of it on a pre-set date, while the seller agrees to sell it on that date at a price that takes into account what could happen between the time of finalising the contract and making the trade itself.

 Contract expirations are often scheduled quarterly.
 After the initial purchase of the contract, it can be sold to a secondary futures market where people can look at the agreed-upon values and buy it off of the two parties that drafted it firsthand.
 Upon contract expiration, the assets are then exchanged often via cash settlements.
 This is when the sellers make the delivery and the buyers take them, sometimes performed physically if the assets in question are commodities.

-Forex and futures work under the same principle – which is that a contract between a buyer and a seller indicates a certain amount of currency to be traded at a certain value on the agreed-upon time.
-Trading forex in futures can help offset the risks of positions taken in the spot currency since unexpected events aren’t put into play because once the contract has been drawn, the prices are set and the parties are compelled to make that trade following the details.
+Forex and Futures work under the same principle — which is that a contract between a buyer and a seller indicates a certain amount of currency to be traded at a certain value on the agreed-upon time.
+Trading Forex in Futures can help offset the risks of positions taken in the spot currency since unexpected events are not put into play because once the contract has been drawn, the prices are set and the parties are compelled to make that trade following the details.

 Start trading with Blueberry Markets for as low as $100 when you open a live account.
 We offer very low spreads and lightning-fast trade executions so you can take advantage of winning opportunities.